Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

-Now as a \textbf{second step}, we explain how we can move the $z$ and $w$ contours in the double contour integral in (\ref{K_first_asymptotics}) to get (\ref{K_asymptotics_after_transform}).
-Looking at the poles in $z$ and $w$ in the original integrand in (\ref{K_formula}), we see that: \begin{enumerate}[$\bullet$] \item We can drag the points of intersection of the $z$ contour with $\R$ (without picking any residues) everywhere except in regions where the slope of the graph on Fig.~\ref{fig:Im_S} is strictly negative. \item The same for the $w$ contour: we cannot drag it through regions where the slope of the graph on Fig.~\ref{fig:Im_S} is strictly positive. \end{enumerate}
+Now as a \textit{second step}, we explain how we can move the $z$ and $w$ contours in the double contour integral in (\ref {Kfirstasymptotics}) to get (\ref{Kasymptoticsaftertransform}).
+Looking at the poles in $z$ and $w$ in the original integrand in (\ref {Kformula}), we see that: \begin{itemize} \item We can drag the points of intersection of the $z$ contour with $\R $ (without picking any residues) everywhere except in regions where the slope of the graph on Figure~\ref{figImS} is strictly negative. \item The same goes for the $w$ contour: we cannot drag it through regions where the slope of the graph on Figure~\ref{figImS} is strictly positive. \end{itemize}

-The old $z$ and $w$ contours are described in Proposition \ref{prop:K_first_asymptotics}; together with what was said above, we see that these $z$ and $w$ contours can always be deformed in a desired way.
-The new $w$ contour will intersect the real line at points $t^{-}_{l,r}(\chi_1,\eta_1)$; the new $z$ contour --- at $t^+(\chi_2,\eta_2)$.
-Because the integrand in (\ref{K_formula}) is regular in $z$ at $z=\infty$, we can let the $z$ contour pass through infinity.
+The old $z$ and $w$ contours are described in Proposition \ref {propKfirstasymptotics}; together with what was said above, we see that these $z$ and $w$ contours can always be deformed in a desired way.
+The new $w$ contour will intersect the real line at points $t^{-}_{l,r}(\chi_1,\eta_1)$; the new $z$ contour---at $t^+(\chi _2,\eta_2)$.
+Because the integrand in (\ref{Kformula}) is regular in $z$ at $z=\infty$, we can let the $z$ contour pass through infinity.

-In the course of this deformation no residues coming from poles on $\R$ will be picked.
+In the course of this deformation no residues coming from poles on $\R $ will be picked.
 However, if the new $z$ and $w$ contours intersect, the residue at $w=z$ will be picked from the $w$ integral, and then this residue will be integrated in $z$ over an appropriate arc.
-Together with the single integral already present in (\ref{K_first_asymptotics}), this will lead to appearance of the single integral in (\ref{K_asymptotics_after_transform}).
-We will describe and investigate it in \S \ref{sub:estimating_the_single_integral} below. \end{proof}
+Together with the single integral already present in (\ref {Kfirstasymptotics}), this will lead to appearance of the single integral in (\ref{Kasymptoticsaftertransform}).
+We will describe and investigate it in Section~\ref{subestimatingthesingleintegral} below. \end{pf}